CoperniSync/ChargerAstronomyEngine/Docs/api/ChargerAstronomyEngine.Streaming.BoundedInitializationQueue-1.md

 ### <a id="ChargerAstronomyEngine_Streaming_BoundedInitializationQueue_1_IsCompleted"></a> IsCompleted

-States whether the queue has been marked complete and is fully drained.
+Marks whether the queue has been marked complete and is fully drained.

 ```csharp
 public bool IsCompleted { get; }